jonwho/lolxin/README.md

 push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Testing
+Change up the regions per spec file so that you don't run into rate limiting issues often.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at